chenxingqiang/jax-sklearn/doc/modules/outlier_detection.rst

    :align: center
    :scale: 75%

-.. topic:: Examples:
+.. rubric:: Examples

 * See :ref:`sphx_glr_auto_examples_covariance_plot_mahalanobis_distances.py` for
-     an illustration of the difference between using a standard (:class:`covariance.EmpiricalCovariance`) or a robust estimate
-     (:class:`covariance.MinCovDet`) of location and covariance to
-     assess the degree of outlyingness of an observation.
+  an illustration of the difference between using a standard (:class:`covariance.EmpiricalCovariance`) or a robust estimate (:class:`covariance.MinCovDet`) of location and covariance to assess the degree of outlyingness of an observation.

-.. topic:: References:
+.. rubric:: References

 * Rousseeuw, P.J., Van Driessen, K. "A fast algorithm for the minimum covariance determinant estimator" Technometrics 41(3), 212 (1999)

 .. _isolation_forest: